-In some circumstances, an omission may be considered material for purposes of establishing a claim under the FAL.
-If the defendant "made a statement, but omitted information that undercuts the veracity of the statement," then the plaintiff may bring an FAL claim.
-However, if the defendant "did not make any statement at all about a subject," then the plaintiff cannot claim that an omission was a material misrepresentation made under the FAL.
+"did not make any statement at all about a subject," then the plaintiff cannot claim that an omission was a material misrepresentation made under the FAL.143 b.

-b.
 Distinguishing the Individual Reliance vs. Reasonable Consumer Standards in Evaluating UCL and CLRA Claims

-It is worth noting that the "reasonable consumer" standard applied for UCL class certification purposes, "unlike the individual reliance requirement... is not a standing requirement."
-The "reasonable consumer standard" is used in determining what constitutes a "material misrepresentation" in a class action context.
-In this respect, courts avoid subjective inquiries into each class member's experience with the product.
-Instead, they focus on a defendant's representations about the product through a single, objective "reasonable consumer" standard.
-Under this standard, "a misrepresentation [is] material ..... if a reasonable [person] would attach importance to its existence or nonexistence in determining his choice of action in the transaction in question."
-The fact that some consumers may have purchased the product for other reasons does not defeat a finding that the product was marketed with a material misrepresentation, which establishes an injury.
+It is worth noting that the "reasonable consumer" standard applied for UCL class certification purposes, "unlike the individual reliance requirement... is not a standing requirement."144 The "reasonable consumer standard" is used in determining what constitutes a "material misrepresentation" in a class action context.145 In this respect, courts avoid subjective inquiries into each class member's experience with the product.
+Instead, they focus on a defendant's representations about the product through a single, objective "reasonable consumer" standard.146 Under this standard, "a misrepresentation [is] material ... if a reasonable [person] would attach importance to its existence or nonexistence in determining his choice of action in the transaction in question."147 The fact that some consumers may have purchased the product for other reasons does not defeat a finding that the product was marketed with a material misrepresentation, which establishes an injury.148